 Figure : Block diagram of the high-level system interface.
 The three imaging systems connect to the interface through Power over Ethernet (PoE).
-Inside the interface can a managed PoE switch interfaces with the Nvidia Xavier NX for camera control, image acquisition, image processing and local storage.
+Inside the interface can, a managed PoE switch interfaces with the Nvidia Xavier NX for camera control, image acquisition, image processing and local storage.
 A microcontroller interfaces the upstream power systems with the NX and PoE switch.
-Ethernet data is accessible from the system either through MARS or through a dedicated gigabit port.
+Ethernet data are accessible from the system either through MARS or through a dedicated gigabit port.

 We anticipate using the existing Planktivore camera design and an existing commercially available imaging system (ISIIS).
 Design of the upward-facing camera will build upon existing camera system designs (e.g. SES).
-The new instrument will utilize existing infrastructure (MARS), will be deployable using MBARI assets (e.g. Rachel Carson).
+The new instrument will utilize existing infrastructure (MARS), and will be deployable using MBARI assets (e.g. Rachel Carson).